 Join us to meet with other people in your situation.
 Our Bereavement Support Group aims to provide companionship, offer insights into the grieving process, and allow for the sharing of helpful strategies.

 Our support group runs for six weeks periodically throughout the year.
-We meet on Wednesday afternoons from 2pm to 3pm in the Registration Waiting Room and refreshments are provided.
+We meet on Wednesday afternoons from 2pm to 3pm in the Sacred Space and refreshments are provided.

 Contact us to find out more, including the dates of our next group.
 Please call: 01553 613441.